mitchlloyd/ember-islands/README.md

 ## Installation

-This addon should be installed inside of an Ember CLI project.
+If you're starting a new Ember project, follow the Getting Started > Quick Start section of the [Ember Guides](https://guides.emberjs.com).
+Once you have an Ember CLI project you can install Ember Islands.

 ```
 ember install ember-islands